iszufnara/ATTA-When-Air-Takes-Shape/README.md

  <button onClick={() => sendAQI(50)}>1</button>
 ```

-The UI should map the Air Quality Index to a number between 0-9.
-(Note, perhaps this mapping should be moved to the server layer, and take in the AQI number instead)

 ## Directories

 Arduino ->  Arduino Code that listens to commands via the serial port and drives the structure's stepper motors